My Home Page with Links to My Other Book

 of failings.
 The burglar is 100 percent guilty of burglary, but the victim may

-be guilty of indiscretion for leaving his car unlocked and a box full of CDs on
+be guilty of indiscretion for leaving his car unlocked and a box of CDs on

 his seat.
-This does not lesson the fault of the burglar in any way.
+This does not lesson the fault of the burglar or the punishment he deserves.
 Cases where

-only one person deserves all the blame are rare.
+only one individual deserves all the criticism are rare.